dagarzonr/sigsoft-swarms/README.md

 http://localhost:8088
 ```

-This will spawn an interface that allows to create Finite State Machines to program the robots, and run simulations in ARGoS3.
+This will spawn an interface that allows to create Finite State Machines to program the robots and run simulations in ARGoS3.
 More information on the editor is available at

 ```
 https://demiurge.be/publications/pdf_author_versions/KucHasVan-etal2021techrep.pdf
 ```

->>>>>>> 2a4737377a59b1dec119585dec30f6e444c9d4e4